Become a Special Constable

 You may also want to speak to a serving Special Constable or Regular Officer in order to gain a better understanding of the types of duties you will be involved in.

 As a Special Constable you will have the same warranted powers as your regular colleagues and as such it is important that you receive a certain level of training prior to being attested (sworn in) and being allowed to engage with members of the public.
 Because of time constraints, the level of training you will receive is not the same as a regular officer but will give you the knowledge and skills you will need to carry out your duties as a Special Constable.

 This in mind, it is vitally important that you are committed to attend all of the training sessions.

-As you will see form the example Training Schedule (shown below) you will attend Foundation Training at the Humberside Police Training Centre in Hull for 12 weeks.
+You will attend Foundation Training at the Humberside Police Training Centre in Hull for 18 weeks.
 During this time you will be classed a Student Special Constable and as such you are not a Special Constable and have no warranted powers.